Montana Fly Fishing

 The Gallatin River starts in Yellowstone Park, one of the purest water sources in the world.
 For 50 miles, it flows through rocky canyons and picks up more pure mountain water from crystal clear tributaries.
 It is a paradise for trout and a world famous fly fishing stream.
 The Gallatin River offers excellent “dry fly” fishing in beautiful surroundings and has famous scenery seen in the movie, “A River Runs Through It.”
 The trout are not picky eaters here, which makes the Gallatin River an excellent place to learn how to fly fish.
 The brown trout and rainbow trout average around 12 inches, with 16 inches considered a large trout – although some Biggies exceeding 20 inches can be found!

 The Madison River is a headwaters tributary of the Missouri River with it confluence being in Madison Junction in Yellowstone Park.
 It is best known for brown trout and rainbow trout.
 With plenty of flow, this river will give a variety of angling options with the upper and lower sections as well as the Wilderness stretch through Bear Trap Canyon.
+We are one of two outfitters that hold this coveted permit to fish on the Beartrap.
+With this restricted permit, we have limited availability, so jump on your chance for this exclusive trip!

 - Reservations are highly recommended and are the only way to get a guaranteed trip.